 - Over what time period should events be reviewed, that is how far back enquiries cover, and what should is the cut-off point?
 What significant events in the family history and/or background information will help better to understand the recent past and present?

-- Which organisations and professionals should contribute to the review where appropriate including representatives from organisations not routinely involved in SCR processes, for example, the proprietor of independent school, playgroup leader, housing officers, and whether they should be asked to participate in person or to submit reports;
+- Which organisations and practitioners should contribute to the review where appropriate including representatives from organisations not routinely involved in SCR processes, for example, the proprietor of independent school, playgroup leader, housing officers, and whether they should be asked to participate in person or to submit reports;

 - How should family members contribute to the review and who should be responsible for facilitating their involvement?